 Chocolate Crackles are the first recipe in the book, in the Cakes and Scones chapter.
 They’re loaded with sugar and margarine.
-It’s a recipe I’ve wanted to veganize for quite a while now, and with Halloween not to far away, now seems like the perfect time for a chocolatey treat.
+It’s a recipe I’ve wanted to veganize for quite a while now, and with the holidays not too far away, now seems like the perfect time for a chocolatey treat.

 - 1 cup cocoa powder

-- Have paper cupcake liners ready for the finished Crackles.
-You'll need 12 large liners or 24 small.
+Have paper cupcake liners ready for the finished Crackles.
+You'll need 12 liners.

-- Use a large spoon or scoop to form the mixture into balls, and place them in paper cupcake liners.
-You'll need ¼ cup for large liners and 2 tablespoons for small liners.
+Use a large spoon or scoop to form the mixture into balls, and place them in paper cupcake liners.
+You'll need about 1/4 cup for each one.